 On the other hand, heavy haul refers to a shipment that exceeds the weight capacity of standard trucks and trailers.
 Heavy haul shipments typically require specialized equipment, such as lowboy, extendable, or multi-axle trailers, to accommodate the weight of the cargo.
-Heavy haul shipments also require special permits and approvals from state and local authorities and careful route planning to ensure safe transportation.
+Heavy haul shipments also require special permits, approvals from state and local authorities, and careful route planning to ensure safe transportation.

 In summary, oversize load refers to a shipment that exceeds legal size limits, while heavy haul refers to a shipment that exceeds weight capacity.
 However, many shipments may fall under both categories, requiring specialized equipment, permits, and careful planning to ensure safe and efficient transportation.